 Our party platform has three key philosophies compared to a traditional campaign agenda.
 First, we believe that the party system in Washington is broken.
 Second, we believe in a foundational return to the spiritual heritage of our country.
 Third, we believe it is time government act selfless and not selfish with the future of this country.

 We have great passion to be part of a larger movement under God of real change in this country.
 Enjoy the site and let’s MOVE!
-I need your help in social media sharing, your signature to be placed on the ballot, your generous contributions to run the campaign, and ultimately your ability to spread the word and vote.
+Learn why all individuals who interviewed Todd of the York County GOP leadership committee endorsed Todd Watson for US Senate.

 This site is designed to give you the information you need quickly while yet thorough enough to move the dialogue of the debate to “How” from “What”.
 “Todd’s Stances” has quick positional stances (read the bold if you have no time).
 Second, we have three Philosophies with quick excerpts to learn more about our beliefs.
 Finally, we thoroughly blog on any given topic to give those passionate about a subject details they can depend on.
 The details in these blogs gives you a roadmap to solving problems and details on specific views.
 You will rarely find disclosure of this level of detail as well as belief structures.
 Campaigns want to be general to appeal to the most voters.
 We fundamentally believe in giving specific guidance to move the debate forward and show we are serious about solving problems–not being popular.